MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/azure-machine-learning.md

 ---
-title: Azure Machine Learning as a data product for enterprise-scale analytics and AI
+title: Azure Machine Learning as a data product for enterprise-scale for analytics and AI
-description: Azure Machine Learning as a data product for enterprise-scale analytics and AI
+description: Azure Machine Learning as a data product for enterprise-scale for analytics and AI
 author:  abdale
 ms.author: hamoodaleem # Microsoft employees only
 ms.date: 06/21/2021